predictive-clinical-neuroscience/PCNtoolkit-demo/README.md

 `data/` --> Contains the data used in the tutorials.
 Data created during the cortical thickness ROI tutorial will be output into this folder.

+For this tutorial we will use data from the [Human Connectome Project Young Adult study](https://www.humanconnectome.org/study/hcp-young-adult), [CAMCAN](https://www.cam-can.org/), and [IXI](https://brain-development.org/ixi-dataset/) to create a multi-site dataset.
+For using these data we follow the origian open access data use agreements for these studies.
+For HCP data you must have an account at ConnectomeDB and agree to the [Open Access Data Use Terms](https://www.humanconnectome.org/study/hcp-young-adult/data-use-terms).
+For CAMCAN data please review and follow the data use agreement found [here](https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess/datarequest-nobutton.php).
+For the IXI data, it is made available under the Creative Commons CC BY-SA 3.0 license.
+If you use the IXI data please acknowledge the source of the IXI data, e.g. [this website](https://brain-development.org/ixi-dataset/).

 We will be running all of our code in Google Colab python notebooks.
 These are essentially Jupyter notebooks run in the :cloud: *cloud* :cloud:.
 Running our code using Colab will save us from dealing with python library installation and virtual environment setup.